brian-tex/AboutMe/aboutme.md

 subtitle: More about me and my IT background.
 ---

-As an IT Professional in private Higher Education I've been able to develop a broader range of experience.
-As a small Systems Administration team we've managed the IT Infrastructure from Endpoint computing to around 140 Linux and Windows servers.
+In my role as an IT Professional in private Higher Education, I've developed a broad range of experience.
+As part of a small Systems Administration team, I've managed the IT infrastructure from endpoint computing to around 140 Linux and Windows servers.

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+When I first joined the Systems Administration team, we inherited a well-functioning infrastructure built on open source solutions.
+To ensure its continued reliability, I immersed myself in understanding how each component worked.

+However, we soon realized that our team was shrinking while the number of services we were responsible for remained the same.
+It was like trying to manage twenty different Sistine Chapels with a skeleton crew.
+We simply didn't have the capacity to do it effectively.

+To address this, we developed a plan to simplify and consolidate our systems.
+We shut down servers that were no longer needed and consolidated services onto a single server whenever possible.
+We also reduced the variety of servers we managed, so that most of them were running on a single version of Windows Server and our entire Linux fleet was on Red Hat instead of three different Linux distributions.

+These changes made a significant difference.
+Our workload decreased, and we became more efficient at managing our systems.
+Our systems remained up and running, which meant we could provide better service to our users.